• Skip to main content

 His crowning achievement, the Tampa Bay Hotel, opens for the winter season.
 The enormous hotel, looking like a Moorish palace, costs over $3,000,000 and sits on 150 acres adjacent to downtown Tampa.
 It was the first in Florida to have electric lights, an elevator, and a telephone in each room.
 The hotel now houses a university and the Henry B. Plant Museum.

-A few years later, he builds the large, Victorian-style hotel Belleview-Biltmore near Clearwater, Florida.
-The grande hotel, initially with a railroad spur, will operate until 2009.
+A few years later, he built the large, Victorian-style hotel Belleview-Biltmore near Clearwater, Florida.
+The Grande Hotel, initially with a railroad spur, will operate until 2009.

 Unfortunately, only a small portion of the west wing remains today as a boutique hotel.